leventemo/eeieeioh/README.md

 - [ ] snackbar: your message has been sent message
 - [ ] lazy loading?
 - [ ] sanitazion?
+- [ ] automatic scroll to top on click of "Contact" btn (important on mobile screens)

 REDO
 - [ ] create components folder?